nad-au/Neo4j.Mapper/README.md

 dotnet add package Neo4jMapper
 ````
 ### Working with Neo4jMapper
-See WIKI for comprehensive usage information.
+See https://www.neo4jmapper.tk/ for comprehensive usage information.
 ### Obtaining Help & Support
 For general usage help please ask a question on [StackOverflow](https://stackoverflow.com/questions/tagged/neo4jmapper).
 To report a bug, please raise an issue.
 To help make this software even better, please fork the repository, add your changes and raise a pull request.